So you’ve been promoted to management. That’s… kind of a big deal.

 Why you need it: As part of a team, you might be able to avoid that one person that rubs you the wrong way.
 As the manager of a team, you must be able to lead and inspire everyone.
 This presents a particular challenge when employees have personality types their managers don’t typically find compatible.

 How to work on it: Hone your emotional intelligence, especially your empathy skills.
-Cultivating empathy will allow you to hear your direct reports and also put yourself in their shoes.
+Cultivating empathy as a leader will allow you to hear your direct reports and also put yourself in their shoes.
 This helps you come up with the right things to say in any situation.
 If you want to practice more empathy, experts recommend:

 - Focusing on commonalities instead of dwelling on differences.
 Actively seeking similarities helps dissolve baseless preconceptions that can interfere with fruitful communication.